LanXiu0523/RLHF_instructGPT/README.md

 ```

 ## Acknowledgement
-This project is built upon the codebase of [DeepSpeedExamples](https://github.com/microsoft/DeepSpeedExamples), sincere thanks to the hard work of Microsoft.
+This project is built upon the codebase of [DeepSpeedExamples](https://github.com/microsoft/DeepSpeedExamples).
+Sincere thanks to Microsoft for their hard work!